BrunoDG/weight_track_vue3/README.md

-# Vue 3 + Vite
+# Weight Tracker in Vue 3

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This is a simple weight tracker simply created with Vue 3 and CSS, for learning purposes only.
+Probably, I'll upgrade this one or remake it using the same tech, but with Typescript and integration with Supabase or Google Docs.

 ## Recommended IDE Setup